Austinobravo/FED-API-TEST/README.md

 This is a test project i built to show my api integration skills.

-I integrate an api to an index.html page using vanilla jsvascript.
+I integrated an api to an index.html page using vanilla jsvascript.

 Currently the project is here: